azirkande/MicroBatchingLibraryDemo/README.md

 processed.

 ### Assumptions
 - If there are no enough jobs to batch then Batch won't be created.
 - I did not understand what shutdown method means, so I assume it as a method which gives user details about messages processed so far.
 - The maximum time between calls is used as latency to send next batch to BatchProcessor.

+### Enhancements
+- Use of IOC container libs.
+Right now used new to initialized objects
+- Use of Logger.
+Use of Serilog to create structured log which can be further used to improve observability.
+- Implement something further to handle failed tasks.

 ## Components:

 All the components below are designed considering Single responsibility.

 ### BatchingLibrary.Core :
 This project holds the common stuff to be shared across other Libraries.
 Rightnow it contains dummy database modals.
 In the production it would be ORM model's entities.